mate-academy/react_phone-catalog/README.md

 ### Other tasks
 1. Add `NotFoundPage` for all the other URLs with the link to `HomePage`
-1. Implement `Product was not found` state for the `PhoneDetailsPage` if there is no phone with a given `phoneId` on the server
+1. Implement `ProductCard was not found` state for the `PhoneDetailsPage` if there is no phone with a given `phoneId` on the server